 Of course with the exception of things like Crispy Toasted Puffed Quinoa Dark Chocolate Candy Bars, Healthy Chocolate Peanut Butter Cups, and Paleo Candy Apple Wedges.

-The mere mention of things like homemade Snickers Bars (which I have wanted to make for forever now!), Peppermint Patties, and Buckeyes is enough to make me want to throw all caution – along with anything remotely healthy – to the wind.
+The mere mention of things like Homemade Snickers Bars, Homemade Peppermint Patties, and Buckeyes is enough to make me want to throw all caution – along with anything remotely healthy – to the wind.

 This recipe definitely has to come with a disclaimer though.
 Once you realize how easy it is to make (you don’t even need a candy thermometer!), you might just want to make it all the time.

 And right now is the perfect time.
 With Christmas right around the corner, you can sample a few pieces of candy and package the rest up as gifts.
 I’ve literally made this recipe three times in the past week under the pretenses of Christmas gifts and party favors.
 (Like I said, this candy needs a disclaimer, lol.)